Perform an operation on VMOs mapped into this VMAR.

 address and size must fall entirely within this VMAR, and must meet the alignment requirements specified for op by

 buffer and buffer_size are currently unused, and must be empty

 ZX_VMO_OP_DECOMMIT - Requires the ZX_RIGHT_WRITE right, and applies only to writable mappings.

 The operation's semantics are otherwise as described by

-If op is ZX_VMO_OP_DECOMMIT, handle must be of type ZX_OBJ_TYPE_VMAR and have ZX_RIGHT_WRITE.
+If op is ZX_VMO_OP_DECOMMIT, affected mappings must be writable.

 zx_vmar_op_range() returns ZX_OK on success.
 In the event of failure, a negative error value is returned.

 ZX_ERR_ACCESS_DENIED handle, or one of the affected VMO mappings, does not have sufficient rights to perform the operation.

 ZX_ERR_BAD_STATE handle is not a live VMAR, or the range specified by address and size spans un-mapped pages.

 ZX_ERR_INVALID_ARGS buffer is non-null, or buffer_size is non-zero, op is not a valid operation, size is zero, or address was not page-aligned.